usnistgov/oscal-tools/xslt/generate/readme.md

 ### With UUIDs in native XSLT

-This XSLT requires XSLT 3.1 as it uses pseudo-random-number generation provided by XPath 3.1 as well as other advanced XSLT features.
+`generate-oscal.xsl` uses pseudo-random-number generation provided by XPath 3.1 as well as other advanced XSLT features.

 It has been tested in Saxon (Java) and SaxonJS (nodeJS).
 Performance in Java is comparable to the 'blank' XSLT.
 The latter delivers results when the XSLT is called directly, but slowly; also a compiled (SEF) version returns a runtime error.
-These issues are being looked into.
+The `random-number-generator()` function, of course, is considered higher-order (because it delivers a function as part of its return set).

 ### With UUIDs in Java

 Processors supporting reflexive calls to Java functions can use the XSLT `generate-oscal-jvm.xsl` to provide UUIDs based on Java functionality.
 This XSLT should work on versions of Saxon before v10.
 Processors that cannot call Java (such as SaxonHE) will deliver 'blank' UUIDs.

+### OSCAL "refresher" utility

+Applied to any OSCAL document, `generate-oscal.xsl` or `generate-oscal-jvm.xsl` will produce a copy with fresh top-level UUID and metadata timestamp.

+`generate-oscal-blank.xsl`, when applied to OSCAL (or other XML) document source, results in a clean (reserialized) copy.

 ### To come?